flintlib/arb/doc/source/acb_mat.rst

     Adds *err* in-place to the radii of the entries of *mat*.

+.. _acb-mat-eigenvalues:

 Eigenvalues and eigenvectors
 -------------------------------------------------------------------------------

+The functions in this section are experimental.
+There may be classes of matrices where the algorithms fail to converge even as *prec* is increased, or for which the error bounds are much worse than necessary.
+Manually balancing badly scaled matrices may help.

 .. function:: int acb_mat_approx_eig_qr(acb_ptr E, acb_mat_t L, acb_mat_t R, const acb_mat_t A, const mag_t tol, slong maxiter, slong prec)